ND Filters for Long Exposures – Shoot in Manual Mode at ISO 100 on a Sturdy Tripod

 The Table displays your New Shutter Speed with the ND Filter attached.

-Shutter Speeds over 30 Seconds (Purple), will require switching to Bulb Mode and using an Intervalometer (Timed Shutter Release).
+Shutter Speeds over 30 Seconds (Purple), will require Setting the Camera Shutter Speed to Bulb Mode and Use an Intervalometer.

-ND Filters are Essential for shooting Long Exposures and for many Bracketed HDR Shots in Aperture Priority Mode to prevent over exposure.
-They are used to Smooth Water, Smooth Waterfalls, Long Exposure Fireworks, and Bright Sunsets and Bright Sunrises.
+ND Filters are Essential for shooting Long Exposures and for many Bracketed HDR Shots in Manual Mode at ISO 100 to prevent over exposure.
+They are used to Smooth Water, Smooth Waterfalls, Long Exposure Fireworks, and Bright HDR Sunsets and Sunrises.